 Please contact me to invite me to speak (seriously or comedically) at your event or organization, or on your podcast, or to give testimony in a legislative or judicial hearing.
 If your organization or conference is for-profit, I will be much more likely to be able to speak to you if you offer an honorarium.

-Availability: For COVID risk reasons, I'm only interested in virtual appearances for the foreseeable future, although I could make an exception for events in New York City, or someplace <5 hours' journey by train, if you're doing serious risk management at your event (e.g., it's entirely outdoors, or mandatory arrival testing every day, things like that).
-I'm available starting in August 2022.
-[Last updated: 9 June 2022.]
+Availability: For COVID risk reasons, I'm almost exclusively interested in virtual appearances for the foreseeable future.
+I could make an exception for events in New York City, or someplace <5 hours' journey by train, if you're doing serious risk management at your event (e.g., it's entirely outdoors, or mandatory arrival testing every day, things like that).
+I'm available starting in September 2023.
+[Last updated: 11 June 2023.]
 I usually need two months' notice to deliver a new talk (including performing stand-up comedy), and two weeks' notice to speak on a podcast or panel.
 I need less notice to reprise a talk I've already delivered.

 About me: Sumana Harihareswara is a project manager, programmer, and standup comedian who leads a consultancy to help open source projects level up.
 She led the rollout of the new PyPI.org, and has worked on Zulip, HTTPS Everywhere, Mailman, MediaWiki, and several other open source projects.
 Most recently she has managed improvements to pip's dependency resolver and user experience, and has expedited the release of new versions of pipenv and autoconf.
 She's working on a book to teach what she's learned about rejuvenating legacy open source projects.
 She earned an Open Source Citizen Award in 2011 and a Google Open Source Peer Bonus in 2018, and participated in Recurse Center in 2013 and 2014.
 She lives in New York City and founded Changeset Consulting in 2015.